Skip to content

-That’s particularly true if you’re doing business internationally.
-You need to make sure that new customers, vendors, and other outside parties with whom your company works aren’t putting your company at risk financially or reputationally.
-There are regulations and requirements you need to meet to make sure you’re providing protection from that kind of harm.
-And your onboarding process needs to include thorough identity verification of the individuals and entities currently (or potentially) doing business with your organization.
+That continues to be a priority for businesses internationally.
+It’s important to ensure new customers, vendors, and other associate parties aren’t putting your company at risk financially or reputationally.
+There are regulations and requirements that must be met that provide a layer of protection.
+You can enhance your protection through your onboarding process with thorough identity verification of the individuals and entities currently (or potentially) doing business with your organization.

 A big reason why you worry: The costs of not knowing your customer or vendor can be very high.

-Why Your Mission is Critical for Identity verification
+Why you mission is critical for identity verification

 Properly conducted KYC due diligence is absolutely crucial.
 It also is massively time-consuming.
 How can you and your team meet stringent guidelines for customer and vendor identity verification without bringing the onboarding process to a costly crawl?
 Especially when resources for such due diligence – including finding qualified hires – aren’t always available when they’re needed?